Sparrows Can't Sing

 Sparrows Can't Sing is a 1963 British kitchen sink comedy, the only film that Joan Littlewood directed.
 It starred James Booth and Barbara Windsor.
 It was written by Stephen Lewis based on his 1960 play Sparrers Can't Sing, first performed at Littlewood's Theatre Workshop in the Theatre Royal Stratford East.
 The producer was Donald Taylor.

 Plot

 Cockney sailor Charlie comes home from a two-year voyage to find his house in East London demolished and his wife Maggie missing.
 She is in fact now living with bus-driver Bert and has a new baby – whose parentage is in doubt.
-At first, Charlie's friends and family won't tell him where Maggie is, because he is known to have a foul temper, but he hears gossip she has been living with another man.
+At first, Charlie's friends and family will not tell him where Maggie is, because he is known to have a foul temper, but he hears gossip she has been living with another man.
 She eventually meets him and they have an uncomfortable conversation.
 Later, after a confrontation with Bert, Maggie and Charlie leave together, still bickering.